kurkle/chartjs-chart-sankey/README.md

 Internet Explorer 11 is not supported.

+## Typescript

+Typescript 3.x and higher is supported.

 ## Documentation

-You can use **chartjs-chart-sankey.js** as ES module You'll need to manually register two components
+You can use **chartjs-chart-sankey.js** as ES module.
+You'll need to manually register two components

 ```js
 import {Chart} from "chart.js";